Rafa Cabrera-Bello

 Rafael Cabrera-Bello (born 25 May 1984) is a Spanish professional golfer who plays on the European Tour, where he has won four times.
 He has also played on the PGA Tour.

-Early life and family
+Early life

 Cabrera-Bello was born in Las Palmas, Gran Canaria.
 He first played golf aged six and went on to enjoy a successful amateur career, winning the Spanish National Championship at every age group level from under-7 through under-18.
-In 2002, as a 17-year-old amateur, he finished in a tie for fourth at the Open de Espana, a European Tour event.
+In 2002, as a 17-year-old amateur, he finished in a tie for fourth at the Canarias Open de España, a European Tour event.

 He was a student at the American School of Las Palmas.

 His sister Emma Cabrera-Bello is also a professional golfer playing on the Ladies European Tour (LET) and sitting on the LET Board of Directors.